faizfrds/biz-mapper/README.md

 # biz-mapper

 ## Abstract
-The Autonomous Urban Planner is an agent-driven web application that automates complex urban site selection.
+Biz Mapper is an agent-driven web application that automates complex urban site selection.
 Users provide their business goals, and a multi-agentic AI system autonomously queries demographic and geographic data to provide ranked recommendations visualized on an interactive map.
 The agents are powered by Google ADK through the Reasoning-Act-Observe principle, enhanced with its connections to Google BigQuery and Google Maps SDK for automatic information retrieval.

 ## Objectives
 Natural Language Site Selection: Translate vague goals into structured data queries.